junh1024/junh1024-Documents/Music/How to make (good) mixes.md

 I make constant BPM mixes.
 This is easiest to comprehend & manage.
 There are techniques to join songs of very different BPMs, they won't be covered here.
 Sometimes there are songs with "missing beats", ie, incomplete bars so that the usual 4/4 phase is thrown off after some time.
 Again, for management reasons, I extend it, or chop it off.
 For times when those don't sound good, IMO it's most important to have sync at the end of a song, so that the phase is correct when you join the next song.

+Philosophy
+---
+This guide is for making mixes offline in a DAW.
+So only half of it will be applicable to online mixes in a DJ program.
+But it's easier to perfect your mix and apply more complex techniques to make your mix better, offline.

+You should have at least 2 albums worth of material to join, cuz you will be throwing some away.
+After you've analysed the BPM of your songs, take the average, and set that as your project BPM in your DAW.
+After you finish your mix, you can take an average & set the BPM again (or use my "Get item BPM.py" weighted average script) to get a more appropriate average BPM, since presumably you've thrown out some songs.

+I know many mixes are 1 hour long, but, I target a length of 28mins for mixes cuz:
+* it fits on 1 side of a C60 tape (if you want to archive them on a cheap, non-digital format)
+* It's not too short, or long.
+It's a satisfying length
+* Making longer mixes is harder cuz you need to make lots of joins work

+Key tagging
+---
+I usually go by ear to tag keys.
+There should be no problems with conventions for Major keys.
+For minor keys, you can show the minor and its relative major e.g, Am/C. For sharps & flats, I use sharps only.
+Whatever you do, keep it consistent & clear, to make it easier to see relationships between your keys.

+In REAPER, you can make an empty item, type in your key,  stretch to fill item, and group it to your song to make a nice big key display. https://i.imgur.com/RSGMsH2.png .
+In other dayws you may resport to small text with renaming your clips.

 Surround
 ---
 Using surround in mixes is completely optional, but offers more flexibility.
 You can make surround mixes, but it will most likely be upscale.
 You can upscale after making a mix, but that's lazy & bad quality cuz phase information that upscalers use is mangled by pitch-time stretching.
 So, upscaling *before* is preferred.
 Deciding whether to make a surround mix or not depends on a few factos, how well I like the songs, and how well they upscale to surround.
 Non-vocal mixes I usually don't consider for surround.